 The Michigan Central Road was opened to Kalamazoo, 143 miles from Detroit, February 1st, 1846.
 The road was open to Michigan City, October 30, 1850, and to Chicago, May 21, 1852.
 The total length of the road is 284 miles.
-The depot in Chicago is at the foot of Lake-street.
+The depot in Chicago is at foot of Lake-street.

 It is truly wonderful, the strides that have been made in Chicago of late years.
-It is not necessary to recount the particulars of how Chicago has grown in numbers and wealth within a very limited period; all who have even heard of the place are also acquainted in a greater or less degree with the marvellous manner in which the city has risen to its present status, as the Commercial emporium of the West.
-Chicago, however, must be seen, to be appreciated properly, and one cannot visit the City without feeling that a current of vitality courses through the veins of all its people.
-As regards hotels, both the "Tremont" and "Sherman" are fine houses, and our tourist will find every accommodation and comfort at either.
-There are a number of very fine buildings in the city, and many pleasant drives, but as these are fully enumerated and described in the Guides to the City, published in Chicago, we shall not particularise them.
+It is not necessary to recount the particulars of how the city has grown in numbers and wealth within a very limited period; all who have even heard of the place are also acquainted in a greater or less degree with the marvelous manner in which Chicago has risen to its present status, as the Commercial emporium of the West.
+Chicago, however, must be seen to be appreciated properly, and one cannot visit the City without feeling that a current of Commercial vitality courses through the veins of all its people.
+Since our last edition, however, one of the greatest conflagrations the world has ever known has visited and devastated this noble city.
+It is not necessary in the pages of a guide-book to give particulars of this sad occurrence, as the newspapers have given to the public all the details connected with it, and our readers are therefore fully acquainted with them.
+We cannot, however, but even more strongly recommend tourists to make the trip, and see for themselves what a wonderful place Chicago is: for, notwithstanding this great catastrophe, and the fact that a few months ago the city was almost laid in ashes, it is again fast towering up to its former proportions, and bids fair to eclipse what it originally was, in fine buildings and architectural beauty.
+Its business men are a truly live people, and are not to be discouraged.